 We believe everyone should have access to products that are safer for people and the environment, so we make green cleaning products that are affordable and accessible for all.

-We also work with Green For All to fight for policies that reduce climate and pollution impacts to underserved communities.
-Our projects include fighting for the Transportation and Climate Initiative (TCI), a 12-state program to invest in electric-vehicle infrastructure, and the Moving Forward Act, which will bring clean water, green transportation and clean economy jobs to Black, Brown and Indigenous communities.
+We fight for policies that reduce climate and pollution impacts to underserved communities, including legislation that will bring clean water, green transportation and clean economy jobs to Black, Brown and Indigenous communities.

 Seeding a greener future

-We also created the UCLA Vlahakis-Hanks Undergraduate Scholarship for students who have demonstrated leadership in environmental issues, community empowerment or Hellenic causes.
+We also created the UCLA Vlahakis-Hanks Undergraduate Scholarship to recognize students demonstrating leadership in environmental issues, community empowerment, or Hellenic causes.

-Our ECOS Van Vlahakis Memorial College Scholarship through the California Grocers Association Educational Foundation also gives students an opportunity to study sustainable solutions to the problems we face today.
+Our ECOS Van Vlahakis Memorial College Scholarship through the California Grocers Association Educational Foundation also gives students the opportunity to study sustainable solutions to today’s biggest environmental problems.

 We believe clean, green science is the future – and what better way to facilitate that than by getting the next generation excited about green chemistry?
 We bring interactive programs into schools and host field trips at our facilities so kids can make green cleaning products themselves.
 Who knows, maybe we’ll find our next green chemist or engineer?